connorhsm/ahap.info/SERVER.md

 ## Cron

-Setup cron to run the update script every 5 minutes, this will watch both Git repos and update the site when they change.
+Setup cron to run the update script every so often, this will watch both Git repos and update the site when they change.

 ```
 */5 * * * * /path/to/onetech/bin/update_onetech